Hem2001/Car-project/README.md

 Challenge: Processing high-resolution video with both Tracking and OCR caused significant CPU lag.

 Solution: Designed an Event-Driven OCR logic.
 Instead of scanning every frame, the script only triggers the heavy OCR engine at the exact moment a vehicle crosses the virtual "trip-wire," saving approximately 70% of processing power.

+python detect_photo.py
+### 🏆 Final Check
+Go to your GitHub URL in your browser.
+You should now see:
+* Your new `detect_photo.py` file.
+* The updated `predict.py`.
+* A fresh "commit" timestamp from a few minutes ago.